azdavis/millet/readme.md

 - A bird named Polly Morphism is the mascot for [15-150][cmu150], Carnegie Mellon's introductory functional programming course.
 - 15-150 is taught in Standard ML.

+## License

+Millet is dual-licensed under the terms of both the MIT license and the Apache license v2.0.

 [architecture]: /docs/architecture.md
 [blog]: https://azdavis.net/posts/millet/
 [cmu150]: http://www.cs.cmu.edu/~15150/